 Likable people want to share the stage and seek to shift focus to those around them.

-It doesn't matter if the group is casual, professional, a meeting, or a lunch, you should develop the habit of asking people questions.
-Doing so allows you to uncover their emotions and motivations and show your genuine interest in them.
+It doesn't matter if the group is casual, professional, a meeting, or a lunch; you should develop the habit of asking people questions.
+Doing so allows you to uncover their emotions and motivations and show genuine interest in them.

 10. They are altruistic and generous

 Well-liked people are rarely selfish.
-They don't look for what a situation offers them, or what their actions will provide for them in return.
-But it's understood that by giving you increase the chance of receiving value as a result.
+They don't look for what a situation offers them or what their actions will provide for them in return.
+But it's understood that giving increases the chance of receiving value.

 11. They give credit and accept blame

-If well-liked people are recognized for a success, they typically shift and share the praise with others.
-It's one of the things that makes them well liked.
+If well-liked people are recognized for success, they typically shift and share the praise with others.
+It's one of the things that makes them well-liked.
 Conversely, if things go poorly on their watch, they don't hesitate to take responsibility.
 These are good lessons to integrate.

 12. They focus on who's in front of them

-They know that matching their voice and tone to the other person is a powerful way to build a feeling of affinity and connection.
+They know that matching their voice and tone to the other person is a powerful way to build affinity and connection.
 Practice fully committing to the person in front of you, and make sure no device will interrupt your conversation.

 13. They are balanced and reliable

-Well-liked people are honest if they are feeling frazzled or stressed, and can ask for a little extra space and patience.
+Well-liked people are honest if they feel frazzled or stressed and can ask for a little extra space and patience.
 You want to be approachable, so you need to be seen as even-tempered.

 14. They show nonverbal respect, as well

 What are some facets of nonverbal respect?
-Facing the person you're talking to directly and looking them in the eye.
-Avoiding negative posture of slumping or crossing arms.
+Facing the person you're talking to and looking them in the eye, and avoiding negative posture of slumping or crossing arms.

-One of the most significant elements in likability is making sure the nonverbal messages you send others match the words that you're speaking.
+One of the most significant elements of likability is making sure the nonverbal messages you send others to match the words that you're speaking.

 15. They're positive and steady, even in a storm

-Likability isn't a birthright; it comes from acquiring skills that are important to your professional success.
+Likability isn't a birthright; it comes from acquiring skills important to your professional success.
 Like other professional skills, you can study people who already have the skills mastered and practice what works and adapt all of it to your style.
 How do you incorporate this into your business strategy?